drummyfish/JSBitmapLib/README.md

 **Q: What can it do?**

 A: Basic and more advanced bitmap image processing/manipulation.
 See feature list below.
-   Also note that this is work-in progress and only some features are implemented at the moment.
+   Also note that this is work-in-progress and only some features are implemented at the moment.

+**Q: What is the tool for?**

+A: It is a tool that lets the user use the library directly in web browser, load images using input elements, directly display results and other things, such as download multiple processed images in zip archive, which is handy when for example animation is being made.

 **Q: How do I use it?**

 A: Just download and include the izaklib.js file.
 You will want to look at Image class first.
 See the documentation comments or generate yourself a documentation.
+To use the tool download all the files and open editor.html with your web browser.

 **Q: What does the name mean?**